wotbrew/idx/README.md

 This is very cheap, returns a new collection matching the type of the input.
 Implementations are provided for vectors, maps and sets.

 If you pass in an already indexed collection, it is returned as is.

+It will behave like a normal data vector/map/set and you can use standard modification functions.

 ### Query your collection